 Sarah Murphy, the Executive Director for the New York School-Based Health Alliance, was delighted to have their school-based health program recognized by the NCQA.
 Ms. Murphy said, “School-based health centers are unique and forward-thinking, and their focus on prevention, the resulting improvements in children’s health, academic performance and overall healthcare cost savings demonstrate the value of this model of care.”

 Margaret Rogers, DNP, of Montefiore School Health Program, said, “This is a tremendous breakthrough for school-based health providers.
-The School-Based Medical Home Standards will benefit both the students, who will be receiving high-quality
+The School-Based Medical Home Standards will benefit both the students, who will be receiving high-quality care, and the providers, who will gain recognition and potential reimbursement enhancement for the outstanding work they are doing to take care of our young people.”

 The School-Based Medical Home’s (SBMH) recognition program is a hybrid model that evaluates the performance of school-based health centers providing episodic care for students with urgent or emergent needs and collaborative care for both the students and the surrounding community.
 Centers seeking recognition must complete a PCMH application (We can help!
 Check out our PCMH services) and be evaluated on a subset of requirements for school-based health centers.